Pionk scores 2nd goal of game in OT, Jets beat Avalanche 4-3

 Captain Gabriel Landeskog will be sidelined approximately 12 weeks after undergoing arthroscopic knee surgery Tuesday in Minnesota.

-“Started bugging him when he started training and getting back on the ice,” Avalanche coach Jared Bednar explained.
+“Started bugging him when he started training and getting back on the ice,” Bednar explained.

 Landeskog sat out the final 23 games last season after undergoing knee surgery.
 He returned in time for the playoffs and had 11 goals and 11 assists to help the Avalanche win the franchise’s third Stanley Cup title.